| Sheffield

 of a similarity searching algorithm for the virtual screening of

-natural product databases
+natural product databases Similarity searching

 is an important component of modern systems for handling databases